thayeeb9211/ortho-secure/README.md

 - **Ease of Deployment:** Simple setup with Docker and Kubernetes.
 - **Policy Enforcement:** Implements security policies using Falco and other monitoring tools.

 ## Tools and technologies: Python, HTML, CSSS, Javascript, Docker, Kubernetes, Trivy, SonarQube, Git, Gitlab, Terraform, AWS services and GitHub Actions.

-## Complete Video Demonstration
+## Complete Video Demonstration is available in Reports/ folder

 ## Reports folder